Updated: 2 days ago

-As a Content Marketing Manager, my clients often say:
+As a Marketing Consultant, my clients often say:

 “I don’t need social media because I already have a great customer base.”